 The Housing Court Department has jurisdiction over civil and criminal actions, including equitable relief, which involve the health, safety, or welfare of the occupants or owners of residential housing.
 The Court hears summary process (eviction) cases, small claims cases, and civil actions involving personal injury, property damage, breach of contract, discrimination, and other claims.
 The Housing Court also hears code enforcement actions and appeals of local zoning board decisions that affect residential housing.
-The Housing Court has 10 judges authorized to serve its five divisions – Central, Eastern, Northeast, Southeast, and Western – and conducts sessions in 18 locations every week.
+The Housing Court has 15 judges authorized to serve its 6 divisions – Central, Eastern, Northeast, Southeast, Western, and Metro South – and conducts sessions in over 20 locations every week.

 Kinds of cases handled by the Housing Court